phalcon-orphanage/docs/en/reference/views.rst

       <p>{{body}}</p>
     {{/showPost}}

-Additionally, as seen above, you must call the method $this->getContent() inside a view to include the contentsof a view at a higher level.
+Additionally, as seen above, you must call the method $this->getContent() inside a view to include the contents of a view at a higher level.
 In Moustache, this can be done as follows:

 .. code-block:: php